cloudevents/spec/discovery/spec.md

 - `200 OK` if all the specified Services were processed successfully.
   - The HTTP Response Body MUST include an array of the Services that were created, or updated, as a result of processing the request.
 The order of the array MUST match the order of the incoming Service array.
     Each Service in the response SHOULD include the current value for all attributes, even if the Discovery Endpoint added or modified some values during the time of processing of the request.
 - `400 Bad Request` if the first error encountered is a constraint failure
-- `409 Conflict` if the first error encountered is that a given `epoch` was not equal to the existing `epoch` value.
+- `409 Conflict` if the first error encountered is that a given `epoch` was less than the existing `epoch` value.

 Other responses are allowed, but not defined by this specification.